Join Our Team

 FLIPA is committed to prioritizing the human element in healthcare.
 By embracing diverse perspectives and fostering innovative thinking, we aim to build empowered, healthy, and thriving communities.
 Join us on this journey and contribute to a mission that makes a meaningful impact.

-Social Care Network (SCN) Systems Support Specialist Remote with regular travel
+Social Care Network (SCN) Partner Liaison Specialist Remote

-We're looking for a Social Care Network (SCN) Systems Support Specialist to join the WeLinkCare by FLIPA teamRead More
+We're looking for an SCN Partner Liaison Specialist to join our teamRead More

-Job Title: Social Care Network (SCN) Systems Support Specialist
+Job Title: Social Care Network (SCN) Partner Liaison Specialist

 Project Summary: